 What causes tennis elbow?

 Tennis elbow can come from playing a sport like tennis or racquetball, but it also can happen in people who use recurring arm movements in their everyday lives.
-This includes professionals, such as plumbers or carpenters, and hobbyists who enjoy painting or knitting.
+This includes professionals, such as plumbers, carpenters, factory workers or others doing repetitive motions during their jobs and hobbyists who enjoy painting or knitting.